 Young Playwrights Festival

 Michigan high school students are invited to submit a one-act play to a juried competition.
 Twelve semifinalists are chosen, and from those 12 the jury will select the six finalists whose plays will be produced.
-The six finalists will each be assigned a professional theatre mentor who will assist the playwright with revising their play.
-Each finalist will receive a $200 award and a staged production of their play performed by the MSU Department of Theatre at Wharton Center.
-The other six semifinalists will receive a $100 award.
+The six finalists will each be assigned a professional theatre mentor to help the playwright revise their play.
+Each finalist will receive a $200 cash award and a staged production of their play performed at the Pasant Theatre.
+The other six semifinalists will receive a $100 cash award.

-“The best plays have something to say.
+The best plays have something to say.
 The best plays reveal something that we may already know, but in a unique way or with a different slant.
 Plays have a chance to move, repel or unite audiences.
 A play with a clear purpose, a clear premise, a clear message is always the best for me.

 Playwrights have a chance to illuminate whatever excites or angers them.
 Playwrights can always look for inspiration in their own lives, but they have a responsibility to shape these events into a unique message.
-Before you put pen to paper (or fingers to keyboard), know what you want to say.”
+Before you put pen to paper (or fingers to keyboard), know what you want to say.